 Consumer trends and the demand for sustainable products

-Issues of sustainable production and consumption have, over the last ten years, become increasingly important in the eyes of consumers around the world.
+The demand for sustainable products has, over the last decade, become a pivotal concern among consumers globally, reshaping the landscape of production and consumption.
 Companies have had to make changes to meet these new expectations and can expect to do more of the same, in the future, in line with the continuation of this trend.

 According to a 2015 study by NielsenIQ, 66% of global consumers surveyed responded they would be willing to pay more for sustainable brands, up from the 50% who said they would do so in 2013.
 Almost half responded they would pay more to environmentally friendly companies and those demonstrating a strong commitment to social values.
 In recent years, pressure on companies to pay attention to issues of sustainability has only continued to mount.